 We are continuing to work to build helpful integrations for virtual and hybrid events.

-The video linking tab currently supports YouTube, Vimeo, and Twitch, whether videos are pre-recorded on these platforms or live streams.
+The video linking tab currently supports YouTube, Vimeo, and Twitch, and Zoom whether videos are pre-recorded on these platforms or live streams.
 Videos are embedded within sessions on the Guidebook Web page and videos can be docked, so users can continue watching the video while perusing the rest of Guidebook Web.

 If you're interested in using YouTube Live or Vimeo for your virtual event, you can check out these resources for more details: